 There is a far easier and cheap method to measure the length of your feet, without risking injury by falling over.
 All that is needed is a piece of cardboard or paper (A3 sized), a pencil or pen and a tactile measuring device – it is preferable to have the units of this device in metric (cm/centimeters), as ski boots are also measured in this unit, as was aforementioned.

 First, place the cardboard or paper down on the floor.
 Remove all footwear and replace your everyday socks with those worn when skiing (this will ensure that the skiers feet will fit into their boot when skiing).
 Taking ski socks into consideration when ski boot sizing is paramount.
 If one were to wear ordinary socks, they would find that their entire ski boot setup would lack the perfection that could otherwise be achieved.

 When the paper/cardboard is on the ground and you are wearing a ski sock, it is time to measure!
 Place your foot on the piece of paper and trace around it with a pencil or pen.
 Do this for both feet, as one foot can be larger than the other.
 It is better to ask a friend or relative to trace around your feet for you, as they will be better suited to see if their sketching is accurate or not.

 When you have two traced outlines of your feet, collect your measuring device and take a reading from the furthest forward and backward points of the foot.
 Again, do this for both feet.
 If one foot turns out to be bigger than the other, this is not a problem and is extremely normal.
-Simply choose the larger size and research adaptions for the boot that will be too large if necessary.
+Simply choose the larger size and research ways to adapt for the boot that will be too large if necessary.

 The only true way to circumvent these risks is by measuring your feet, using the aforementioned process, several times to ensure reliability.